phpMussel/phpMussel/_docs/readme.EN.txt

    - "Archive Metadata Signatures" (metadata_*).
 Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
+   - "OLE Signatures" (ole_*).
+Checked against the contents of every non-whitelisted OLE object targeted for scanning.
    - "Email Signatures" (mail_*).
 Checked against the $body variable parsed to the phpMussel_mail() function, which is intended to be the body of email messages or similar entities (potentially forum posts and etcetera).